 c.
 Any other licit resources.

 Section 3.
 Fiscal Year.
-The fiscal year of the Society shall be the calendar year unless otherwise provided by the Board of Directors.
+The fiscal year of the Society shall be from 1 October to 30 September yearly, unless otherwise provided by the Board of Directors.

 Here you can browse the previous ISTT Bylaws registered in Spain on 18 January 2006, corresponding to the ISTT in European Union, whose dissolution was approved by ISTT members on 7 October 2014